Boat Tour FAQs:

 Q: What time does the tour start?

-- Typically, the morning tours start at 9am or 10am; afternoon tours start at 3pm.
-Your approximate tour time will be confirmed after you make your 50% deposit.
-All depart times are subject to weather and will be confirmed the day before your tour date.
+- Typically, the morning tours start at 9am or 10am; afternoon tours start at 2pm or 3pm.
+Your approximate tour time will be provided in your confirmation document (usually sent within 24 hours of your registration).
+All depart times are subject to weather and will be confirmed via text or call the day before your tour date.

 Q: What happens after I register for the tour?